 The imputed floor was established to ensure that urban hospitals in areas with no rural areas could utilize the rural floor provision preventing urban hospital's wage index could not be lower than rural areas of the same state.
 This provision was allowed to expire in FY 2018.
-The provision was reestablished through section 9831 of the American Rescue Plan Act that Congress passed in March 2021.
+The provision was reestablished through section 9831 of the American Rescue Plan Act that Congress passed in March 2021 and continue in FY 2022.